babymechanic/typescript-cool/slides.md

 - a const assertion tells typescript that the data is restricted to these instead of string
 - the types are derived from the data instead
 - we only ever need to update the array and the type is automatically updated

+---

+## Patterns > Dealing with constants > Inferring the type from the data Pt 2

 ### Drawbacks